-They want to see a story about how you made a positive impact at previous organizations to extrapolate the work you could do at the company you’ve applied to.
+They want to see a story about how you made a positive impact at previous organizations, in order to extrapolate the work you could do at the company you've applied to.
 In a way (and I know I say this all the time), hiring managers and recruiters become your users.
-You have to understand what they need and the goal they are trying to accomplish:
+You have to understand what they need and the goal they're trying to accomplish.

 Hiring managers and recruiters are looking to find the best possible candidate who fits into the current organization.
 They want someone who can make a real impact and empower teams to make better decisions.
 You have to convince them that it is you who can do this.

-Getting all this information into a short-form style, such as a resume, requires creativity, prioritization, and patience.
+Getting all this information into short-form style like a resume requires creativity, prioritization, and patience.

 How to create a resume recruiters love

 Whenever I teach people how to create a resume (or think about updating mine), I go through a specific process.
-In this case, I will pick apart my old resume to reflect on how I would improve it.
+In this case, I'll pick apart my old resume to reflect on how I would improve it.
 To get started, get yourself a whiteboard marker and whiteboard, or a pen and paper.
-We are taking this entirely offline!
+We're taking this entirely offline!

 - Write down the goal of the hiring manager/recruiter.
 As mentioned above, recruiters and hiring managers are scanning your resume to see if you would be a good fit for the company's challenges and structure.
 If you know the goal and structure of the top 1-3 companies you are applying to, write this down here too.

 - List all of your skills.
-This is the section you can list all of the different skills you bring to the table, such as methodologies you are confident in, tools you are comfortable using, and deliverables you are familiar with.
+This is the section you can list all of the different skills you bring to the table, such as methodologies you're confident in, tools you're comfortable using, and deliverables you're familiar with.

 - List out all your jobs.
-List the jobs you had (even if they are internships or assistant positions, especially if you are starting in the field) and the dates associated with them.
+List the jobs you had (even if they are internships or assistant positions, especially if you're starting in the field) and the dates associated with them.